nickbild/memory_pill_v2/README.md

 # Memory Pill

 Memory Pill passively records the last time a medication bottle was opened to prevent over- and underdosing of medications.
-A companion web application receives this data, and compares it with the individual's presecribed medication schedule.
+A companion web application receives this data, and compares it with the individual's prescribed medication schedule.
 Any errors in self-administration will be flagged for review.

 Using Memory Pill, it is possible to centrally monitor a large number of individuals, for example in an assisted living facitilty, to identify problems with medication administrations.
 It is also possible to use on a small scale, such as in monitoring an elderly, yet still independent, relative across town, or across the world.